Social Interactions and Well-Being

 How Do People Regulate Their Social Experiences?

-Current and future directions.
 My current focus is on better understanding the dynamics and regulation of social connectedness.
 I theorize that some people have a more proactive style, such that they initiate most of their social interactions, whereas others have a more passive style, such that they tend to wait for other people to initiate interactions with them.
 Self- vs. other-initiation is a fundamental dimension of social experience that could have broad implications for a person’s social life.
 I propose that self- and other-initiated interactions each offer distinct well-being benefits, and that some optimal balance of self- and other-initiated interactions is likely necessary to maximize a person’s sense of connectedness.
-I am currently designing experience sampling and round-robin studies to test these ideas.
+I am currently writing up experience sampling and round-robin studies that test these ideas.